Process of a DCF Investigation in Westport

 Can I Appeal a Substantiation Finding?

 Yes.
-Upon a request for appeal, the substantiation finding goes to DCF for an automatic internal review.
+Upon a request for appeal, the substantiation finding goes for an automatic internal review.
 If the internal review results in substantiation, then the matter is scheduled for an administrative hearing.
 At these hearings, DCF must prove that it had “probable cause” to substantiate abuse or neglect against the parents or guardians.

 Let an Attorney Guide You Through the Westport DCF Investigation Process